directtt/rag-with-knowledge-base-management/README.md

 ## Introduction

 This application integrates a RAG (Retrieval-Augmented Generation) model with a voice assistant, allowing users to interact with the system via voice or text input.
-Additionally, it includes a knowledge base management system, enabling users to add, view, and delete documents used by the RAG model using URLs.
+Additionally, it includes a knowledge base management system, enabling users to add, view, and delete documents used by the RAG model via URLs.

 ## Technologies